AlexPoint/OpenNlp/README.md

 You can install this library via nuget:
 >Install-Package OpenNp

+For use with .net Core applications, the System.Runtime.Caching nuget package is also required for full functionality:
+>Install-Package System.Runtime.Caching

 ##Quick start

 To test easily the various NLP tools, run the ToolsExample winform project.